rkillickdev/plan-it-go/README.md

 * As a Site User I am aware of my login status so I know whether I can carry out actions available only to logged in users [#5](https://github.com/rkillickdev/plan-it-go/issues/5)
 * As a Site User I can create and update a user profile for my account so that I can personalise my details with a screen name, image and bio [#6](https://github.com/rkillickdev/plan-it-go/issues/6)
 * As a Site Administrator I can moderate user reviews so that I can decide whether the content and images are appropriate for other site users to view [#34](https://github.com/rkillickdev/plan-it-go/issues/34)
+* As a Site Administrator I can access models from the Django admin panel so that I can interact directly with the database [#35](https://github.com/rkillickdev/plan-it-go/issues/35)
+* As a user with staff status I can add and amend details for destinations so that the content on the site can continually be expanded and updated [#39](https://github.com/rkillickdev/plan-it-go/issues/39)
+* As a user with staff status I can add places for a destination to the database so that site users can browse these recommended places and add to their trips [#40](https://github.com/rkillickdev/plan-it-go/issues/40)
+* As an admin superuser I can customise the django admin panel so that I can order and filter instances of models [#42](https://github.com/rkillickdev/plan-it-go/issues/42)
+* As a staff user I can moderate places through the site interface so that I can ensure places with sufficient quality info are displayed to site users [#61](https://github.com/rkillickdev/plan-it-go/issues/61)

 #### **EPIC: Plan Trip [#7](https://github.com/rkillickdev/plan-it-go/issues/7)**